 Employment Outlook and Salary Info

-Overall job growth for photographer is expected to be 3% between 2014 and 2024, and they received a median annual salary of $41,710 in May 2015.
-The average salary for photographers employed in radio and television broadcasting was $45,680, according to the BLS.
+Overall job growth for photographers is expected to decline by 6% between 2018 and 2028, and they received a median annual salary of $34,000 in May 2018.
+The average salary for photographers employed in radio and television broadcasting was $50,200, according to the BLS.

 Graduates have the opportunity to further develop their abilities through on-the-job training, but the skills acquired through an associate's degree program might only be foundational.
 Completing a bachelor's degree program and graduate-level studies can be beneficial, since the additional credentials and experience may lead to better job opportunities.